 This can be the worst time of year when it comes to network disaster preparedness.
 Holidays increase network and systems activity while decreasing the available staff to work on issues as they arise.
-Meanwhile,
+Meanwhile, Mother Nature’s disasters are more threatening than ever in the winter.

 We all know that the best way to prepare for a disaster is to build plans and run through scenarios in practice, but there are a lot of little things that go into disaster planning that most people forget about, and it’s those little things that usually bite you when you’re not paying attention.